 The AHEC has created and produced several original stage productions based on Holocaust themes.
 Scripts and production notes are available at no cost to non-profit organizations that would like to produce a performance.
-BHEC-produced performances may also be booked for special events, and videos of AHEC productions may be used for programs.
+AHEC-produced performances may also be booked for special events, and videos of AHEC productions may be used for programs.
 Promotional materials and program notes are available.

 A Slippery Slope: The Consequences of Hate